 The annual Eta Aquariids meteor shower peaks on the morning of May 6th.
 For Southern Hemisphere observers this is the best meteor shower of the year.
 In addition, prospects are good as the New Moon won't interfere during peak activity and up to 55 meteors per hour are predicted.

-The parent body for the Eta Aquariids shower is Halley's comet (1P/Halley).
-This isn't the only annual meteor shower associated with the famous comet; the stronger October Orionids also originate from Halley.
-Although Halley has now left the inner Solar System and won't return until 2061, it's worth remembering that all Eta Aquariids meteors are actually a small part of the famous comet burning up in the Earth's atmosphere!
+The parent body for the Eta Aquariids meteor shower is Halley's comet (1P/Halley).
+This isn't the only annual shower associated with the famous comet, the October Orionids also originate from the same source.
+Although Halley has now left the inner Solar System and won't return until 2061 it's worth remembering that every Eta Aquariids meteor is actually a small part of the famous comet burning up in the Earth's atmosphere.

 Eta Aquariids Data Table

 |Notes||Unlike most major annual meteor showers, there is no sharp peak for this shower but rather a flat week of good rated centered on May 6th.|

 Comet 1P/Halley Data Table (at epoch February 17th, 1994)

 |Classification||Halley-type comet (NEO)|